Relationship between science and religion: United States

-According to Elaine Ecklund's study, the majority of religious groups see religion and science in collaboration or independent of each other, while the majority of groups without religion see science and religion in conflict.
+According to Elaine Ecklund's 2018 study, the majority of religious groups see religion and science in collaboration or independent of each other, while the majority of groups without religion see science and religion in conflict.

 Other lines of research on perceptions of science among the American public conclude that most religious groups see no general epistemological conflict with science and they have no differences with nonreligious groups in the propensity of seeking out scientific knowledge, although there may be subtle epistemic or moral conflicts when scientists make counterclaims to religious tenets.
 Findings from the Pew Center note similar findings and also note that the majority of Americans (80–90%) show strong support for scientific research, agree that science makes society and individual's lives better, and 8 in 10 Americans would be happy if their children were to become scientists.
 Even strict creationists tend to have very favorable views on science.

 According to a 2007 poll by the Pew Forum, "while large majorities of Americans respect science and scientists, they are not always willing to accept scientific findings that squarely contradict their religious beliefs."
 The Pew Forum states that specific factual disagreements are "not common today", though 40% to 50% of Americans do not accept the evolution of humans and other living things, with the "strongest opposition" coming from evangelical Christians at 65% saying life did not evolve.
-51% of the population believes humans and other living things evolved: 26% through natural selection only, 21% somehow guided, 4% don't know.
+51% of the population believes humans and other living things evolved: 26% through natural selection only, 21% somehow guided, 4% do not know.
 In the U.S., biological evolution is the only concrete example of conflict where a significant portion of the American public denies scientific consensus for religious reasons.
 In terms of advanced industrialized nations, the United States is the most religious.

 A 2009 study from the Pew Research Center on Americans perceptions of science, showed a broad consensus that most Americans, including most religious Americans, hold scientific research and scientists themselves in high regard.
 The study showed that 84% of Americans say they view science as having a mostly positive impact on society.
 Among those who attend religious services at least once a week, the number is roughly the same at 80%.
 Furthermore, 70% of U.S. adults think scientists contribute "a lot" to society.

 A 2011 study on a national sample of US college students examined whether these students viewed the science / religion relationship as reflecting primarily conflict, collaboration, or independence.
 The study concluded that the majority of undergraduates in both the natural and social sciences do not see conflict between science and religion.
 Another finding in the study was that it is more likely for students to move away from a conflict perspective to an independence or collaboration perspective than towards a conflict view.

 In the US, people who had no religious affiliation were no more likely than the religious population to have New Age beliefs and practices.